emberjs/guides/source/localizable/tutorial/subroutes.md

 });
 ```

-# Generating a Show Routes
+# Generating a Show Route

 Now that our API is ready to return single records, we can generate our `show` sub-route.
-Much like generating our `rentals` route, we will use `ember g` to create a nested-route.
+Much like generating our `rentals` route, we will use `ember g` to create a nested route.

 ```shell
 ember g route rentals/show